Ray-Ban Aviator Metal Shades

-Sunglasses add an element of mystery, intrigue, and allows you to stand behind a social shield.
+Sunglasses for men add an element of mystery, intrigue, and allows you to stand behind a social shield.
 Apart from their elements of style, they aid in blocking harmful rays from the sun, are are a necessity for driving along with a stylish watch: In short: they’re a basic item every man should have, though few know what to look for.
-Here’s the breakdown on our ten top picks for men’s sunglasses and how to choose the right ones for you.
+Here’s the breakdown on our ten best sunglasses for men and how to choose the right ones for you.

 (Our Picks) Best Men’s Sunglasses in 2018